Instancew/ElectronicDiceSim/README.md

 There were plans to add a power source but could not due to time constraints.
 Will update the circuit diagram respectively, once updated.

 The code was written using C++ in Arduino IDE.
 It uses the random() function and generated a number between 1 to 6, and generated a unique dot pattern respectively, to mimic the face of the die.
-The code can be easily modified to make a d2, d4, d32 respectively,
+The code can be easily modified to make a d2, d4, d32 and so on.

+It shows a standby page which waits for User Input.
+Once the button is pressed, a loading animation is added for the aesthetics, as the board does not struggle with generating a random number.

 This was my first experience with an Electronic project, and I believe the results were fruitful.